lyuwenhan/minecraft-java-edition-mods/best-armor/README.md

 # Best Armor

-A lightweight **client-side Fabric mod** that adds three prebuilt equipment shulker boxes and a Void Sword to the operator creative tab.
+A client-side Fabric mod that adds three prebuilt equipment shulker boxes and a Void Sword to the operator creative tab.

 ## Overview